 How to Submit

 Please indicate whether your translation falls under poetry or prose, and refer to standard Lunch Ticket guidelines for work submitted blind and in our preferred format.
 Please include the original work along with your translation.
-Original, bilingual work qualifies for the Gabo Prize: however if this describes your work, please indicate this clearly in your cover letter, as the permissions requirements for your submission will be different.
+Original, bilingual work qualifies for the Gabo Prize: however if this describes your work, please indicate this clearly in your cover letter.

-The reading period for the prize will be the month of February for the issue that publishes in June, and the month of August for the issue that publishes in December.
+The reading period for the prize is the month of February for the issue that publishes in June, and the month of August for the issue that publishes in December.
 Please note that previously published work will not be accepted.

-All submissions for the award will be considered for publication in the Translation section of Lunch Ticket.
+All submissions for the award will be considered for publication in the Translation & Multilingual Text section of Lunch Ticket.

 Note about Rights and Permissions

 Please note when submitting translations that the responsibility for clearing rights and permissions for the translated works, including payment of any related fees, lies with the translator.
 Be aware that copyright law varies from country to country and that it can take time to clear permissions.
 Copyright for work in translation accepted to Lunch Ticket rests with the contributor, and that any accepted work that the translator does not provide documented permissions for cannot be published.

 Bear in mind, when seeking permissions, that if your translation is accepted for publication, the work will be published on the Lunch Ticket website.
 Permissions should cover electronic versions of the magazine and digital reproduction.